I offer both online counselling and face to face counselling at my practices in Winchester and Andover.

 I have been a practising counsellor for the past 15 years, both in England and abroad.

 My practice in Andover is within easy reach of Newbury, Romsey, Stockbridge, Whitchurch and Winchester.
-There is on street parking available and my practice room is a peaceful cabin.
+There is on street parking available.

 My Practice Rooms